pythonarcade/arcade/doc/examples/platform_tutorial/step_05.rst

     :caption: 05_add_gravity.py - Add Gravity
     :lines: 75-78

+We are sending our ``SpriteList`` for the things the player should collide with to the ``walls`` parameter of the the physics engine.
+As we'll see in later chapters, the platformer physics engine has a ``platforms`` and ``walls`` parameter.
+The difference between these is very important.
+Static non-moving spritelists should always be sent to the ``walls`` parameter, and moving sprites should be sent to the ``platforms`` parameter.
+Ensuring you do this will have extreme benefits to performance.

+Adding static sprites via the ``platforms`` parameter is roughly an O(n) operation, meaning performance will linearly get worse as you add more sprites.
+If you add your static sprites via the ``walls`` parameter, then it is nearly O(1) and there is essentially no difference between for example 100 and 50,000 non-moving sprites.

+We also see here some new syntax relating to our ``Scene`` object.
+You can access the scene like you would a Python dictionary in order to get your SpriteLists from it.
+There are multiple ways to access the SpriteLists within a Scene but this is the easiest and most straight forward.
+You could alternatively use ``scene.get_sprite_list("My Layer")``.

 Then, modify the key down and key up event handlers.
 We'll remove the up/down statements we had before, and make 'UP' jump when pressed.